Updated May 23, 2023

 Introduction to Types of Artificial Intelligence

 The following article provides an outline for the most important type of Artificial Intelligence.
 The main aim of Artificial Intelligence aim is to enable machines to perform a human-like function.
-Thus the primary way of classification of AI is based on how well it is able to replicate human-like actions.
-AI can, by and large, be classified based on two types, both of which are based on its ability to replicate the human brain.
-One type of classification, which is “Based on Functionality”, classify AI on the basis of their likeness to the human mind and their ability to think and feel like humans.
+Thus, the primary classification of AI is based on how well it can replicate human-like actions.
+AI can, by and large, be classified based on two types, both based on its ability to replicate the human brain.
+One type of classification, “Based on Functionality,” classifies AI based on its likeness to the human mind and its ability to think and feel like humans.
 The second way of classification is more prominent in the tech industry, which is” Based on Capabilities” of AI vis-à-vis Human Intelligence.

 Different Types of Artificial Intelligence